top of page

 I try to live ... as slowly as possible.

-Pay What You Can (a thought experiment)
+Pay What You Can (not what you want) - A thought experiment

 I once ate at a pay-what-you-can cafe.
 Since then, the idea got stuck in my head.